plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/getting_started/ps_basic_synthesis.md

 The statistics have also been reshaped so that e.g., the `auto_correlation_magnitude` representation has shape `(batch, channel, spatial_corr_width, spatial_corr_width, n_orientations, n_scales)`, which might make understanding the values easier.

-- {func}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.plot_representation` will plot a summarized version of the representation tensor:
+- {func}`~plenoptic.models.PortillaSimoncelli.plot_representation` will plot a summarized version of the representation tensor:

 ```{code-cell} ipython3
 model.plot_representation(representation)